-For Individuals with Reading Challenges (visual impairment, dyslexia)
+For Individuals with Reading Challenges

-The International Dyslexia Association features resources, fact sheets, and advocacy tools.
+- Features resources, fact sheets, and advocacy tools.

-Decoding Dyslexia is a grassroots advocacy organization dedicated to improving the quality of life for Virginia’s children who have dyslexia, as well as educating the public.
+- A grassroots advocacy organization dedicated to improving the quality of life for Virginia’s children who have dyslexia, as well as educating the public.
 The Virginia Chapter has support group meetings throughout the state.

 For Individuals with Hearing Impairment

-Virginia Department for the Deaf and Hard of Hearing
+- Virginia Department for the Deaf and Hard of Hearing

-The Maryland Deaf Culture Digital Home has a wealth of historical, cultural, and informational resources.
+- Contains a wealth of historical, cultural, and informational resources.
 The materials and services listed, however, are only for Maryland residents.

-For Individuals with Visual AND Hearing Impairment
+For Individuals with Visual & Hearing Impairment

-The Virginia Department of Education has a wealth of resources and services for this community.
+- Contains a wealth of resources and services for this community.

 - Supported by Virginia Commonwealth University, is designed to provide technical assistance, training, distance education, and networking information to families, teachers, and service providers of individuals birth through 21 who have both a hearing loss and a vision loss.

-The Northern Virginia Resource Center for the Virginia DeafBlind Project
+- The Northern Virginia Resource Center for the Virginia DeafBlind Project

 For Individuals on the Autism Spectrum

-The Virginia Commonwealth Autism Center for Excellence is is a statewide resource center dedicated to improving the lives of individuals with ASD and their families.
+- A statewide resource center dedicated to improving the lives of individuals with ASD and their families.

-The Virginia Department of Education supports efforts to build capacity for those serving students with autism.
+- Supports efforts to build capacity for those serving students with autism.
 Existing projects include increasing access to information and training, providing technical assistance, strengthening communities of practice, and helping to identify evidenced based practices through research and practice.

 - Virginia’s clearinghouse on best practices and research-based education and training opportunities to advance personnel development and knowledge regarding autism in Virginia.

-The Autism Internet Modules were developed with one aim in mind: to make comprehensive, up-to-date, and usable information on autism accessible and applicable to educators, other professionals, and families who support individuals with autism spectrum disorders (ASD).
+- Developed with one aim in mind: to make comprehensive, up-to-date, and usable information on autism accessible and applicable to educators, other professionals, and families who support individuals with autism spectrum disorders (ASD).
 Written by experts from across the U.S., all online modules are free, and are designed to promote understanding of, respect for, and equality of persons with ASD.